ruth987/A2SV-project-phase-tasks/todo-list-app/todo-app/README.md

 Acknowledgments
 Thanks to the creators of React, Tailwind CSS, and TypeScript for providing excellent tools to build modern web applications.

 Contact

-If you have any questions or feedback, please feel free to contact us at your-email@example.com.
+If you have any questions or feedback, please feel free to contact me at ruth.wossen@a2sv.org.

 Happy task managing with the Todo List application! 🚀